Mammography

 Who conducts the examination? keyboard_arrow_down

-The x-rays are taken by a radiographer who has received specialist training in mammography.
+The x-rays are taken by a radiographer who has received specialist training in the field of mammography.
 Mammograms are then read and interpreted by a radiologist (a specialist doctor with training in breast imaging), who will provide your referring doctor with a report of the examination.

 We are the only private provider for Mammography services in the Waikato region.